What is Value Added Tax?

 Recommended Articles

 This is a guide to Value Added Tax.
-Here we also discuss the definition and how is VAT calculated. along with advantages and criticism.
+Here we also discuss the definition and how VAT is calculated.
+Along with advantages and criticism.
 You may also have a look at the following articles to learn more –